 5. RECR 655 Current Management Issues in RPM

-Focus on topics of special interest to managers in RPM such as personnel management, the changing work place, trends in leisure services, changing role and scope of public park and recreation agencies, legal issues, contracts, negligence, liability, risk management, and emerging human resource issues.
+Focus on topics of special interest to managers in recreation and parks management, such as personnel management, the changing work place, trends in leisure services, changing role and scope of public park and recreation agencies, legal issues, contracts, negligence, liability, risk management, and emerging human resource issues.

 6. RECR 654 Developing Promotional Information Systems in RPM